Echoes & Visions

 the publication of each new issue, showcasing the talents of student writers and

-artists.
-In 2013, our 25th anniversary issue won 2nd place in its category (publications
+In 2015, our 27th issue won 1st place with special merit in its category (publications

 from junior/community colleges with a student enrollment over 2,501) in the American